wilson-kobold/gold-silver-solubility-plots/README.md

 # gold-silver-solubility-plots
 R code written for the CHNOSZ R package (http://www.chnosz.net) to plot gold and silver solubility diagrams

 I wrote these scripts to produce diagrams in support of my masters thesis in 2017.
 I include the code as well as an Adobe Illustrator file which vectorized and prettied up the products for publication.
+Full thesis in pdf can be accessed on my ResearchGate page here: https://www.researchgate.net/publication/337874485_Spatial_and_Temporal_Relationships_between_Carlin-style_Gold_and_Polymetallic_Mineralization_at_the_Deep_Cove_Gold-Silver_Deposit_Lander_County_Nevada

 ![AgAulogfo2pH](https://user-images.githubusercontent.com/87096190/206524828-46161684-57a2-4638-a80d-e0abf8125ab6.jpg)